Fan service

 When anime and manga were translated into English by U.S. companies, the original work was often edited to remove some of the fan service, making it more appropriate for U.S. audiences.
-Mike Tatsugawa explained this change as a result of a difference between cultural values of Japan and the U.S, though this practice has since become less common and poorly regarded by anime fans.
-In fact, some import licences have little more than fan service as their selling point.
+Mike Tatsugawa explained this change as a result of a difference between the cultural values of Japan and the U.S.

 Today, especially outside anime and manga, the term has expanded to hold a wider meaning.
 This includes any elements, be it visual nods, referencing older or forgotten media related to material, plot detours or otherwise, that are not needed by the actual plot or character development, but are included as nods to, or pandering to the long-term fans of the material, especially in context of sequels or prequels, or later seasons of series.
+Taylor Swift has been referred to as a "ringmaster of fan service" for her use of cryptic clues in her lyrics and accompanying media.

 History

 The 1952 French film Manina, la fille sans voiles (Manina, the Girl Without Sails) was not imported into the United States until 1958 after the success of the film's star, Brigitte Bardot, in that country.
 In the US, the film was renamed "Manina, the Girl in the Bikini" to highlight the appeal of the star and her revealing outfit (then a matter of controversy), despite her not appearing in the first 40 minutes of the 76 minute film.

 Keith Russell regards the beginning of modern fan service as taking place in a permissive context, when "kids were just doing kids' stuff", which he believes allowed authors some latitude in regards to their subject matter.
-Beginning in the 1970s with Cutey Honey and continuing later with other magical girl shows, fan service in manga became more risqué.
+Beginning in the 1970s with Cutie Honey and continuing later with other magical girl shows, fan service in manga became more risqué.
 By the 1980s, full frontal nudity and shower scenes became standard content for anime and manga fan service.
 In the West, obscenity laws and rating systems (such as the Comics Code Authority in the United States or the MPAA rating system, which replaced the Hays Code for film ratings) prevent or limit unnecessary displays of nudity in films and comic books.
 Bikini shots and topless scenes were still popular forms of audience arousal.
 In the 1983 film Return of the Jedi, Carrie Fisher portrayed the character of Princess Leia wearing a metal bikini and chains while enslaved to the gangster Jabba the Hutt.
 This was an attempt to feminize the character and appeal to boys' fantasies.
 Some critics say that by portraying Leia as the object of desire to a crude monster, the film is reflecting the crude fantasies of its audience.